xmrminer01102018/VegaToolsNConfigs/tools/rigmonitor/README.txt

 You may tailor it for other miners.

-#Supported Miners
+Supported Miners:

-xmrig-amd
+1. xmrig-amd

-xmr-stak
+2. xmr-stak

-teamreadminer
+3. teamreadminer

-cast-xmr
+4. cast-xmr

-claymore duel miner for ethereum
+5. claymore duel miner for ethereum

 Default log file: /var/log/hashrate.log